 What Actually Happens When You Upload a Resume

-Your resume does not travel to the employer as a sealed picture.
 Two things happen on upload.
-First, the job site may display your file using its own viewer, which renders fonts and spacing differently from your computer.
-Second, and more importantly, most application portals run your resume through an applicant tracking system that extracts the text into its own fields and template.
-The neat preview the portal shows you is often the ATS rebuilding your resume from the raw text it pulled out, not your original layout.
+The job site may display your file in its own viewer, which renders fonts and spacing differently from your computer, and most portals run your resume through an applicant tracking system that extracts the text into its own template.
+The neat preview is often that ATS rebuilding your resume from the raw text, not your original layout.

 Why a Designed Template Is the Usual Culprit